steveoc64/gopherconau/description.md

 - About me.
 App developer since the early 80s.
 Full time Gopher for the last 5-6 years.
 - Fyne team - (More details needed here), but basically, we have a great dev team with a string of stunning acheivements in the GUI framework space.
-- I picked up Fyne sometime in 2018, whilst looking for a GUI lib to base my latest game development on.
+- I picked up Fyne late in 2018, whilst looking for a GUI lib to base my latest game development on.
 - Officially contributor #2 in the fyne team :)
 - I worked on the deeper internals of the fyne toolkit, including the channel based event management, quite a bit of work on race condition management and locking.